-Bobotie recipes are a red meat dish but by substituting with some chickpeas and vegetables you can turn it into a perfectly healthy meal.
+Bobotie recipes are red meat dishes but by substituting half the beef with some chickpeas and vegetables you can turn them into perfectly nourishing meals.

-There are serious concerns about the health of red meat but the fact of the matter is that we continue to enjoy red meat in our bobotie recipes occasionally; despite the warning from the World Health Organisation that it is probably carcinogenic.
+There are serious concerns about the status of beef but the fact of the matter is that we personally continue to enjoy red meat in our bobotie recipes occasionally; despite the warning from the WHO that it is probably tumour-forming under certain conditions.

-Much concerns how it is cooked and what you have with it; notice the dark, scrumptious looking crust; that's because of the free range eggs used.
+Much concerns how your beef is cooked and what you have with it.
+Notice the dark crust that looks so scrumptious; that is because of the free-range eggs used.

-Bobotie recipes make a good protein source in the diet; Bernard Preston reduces the amount of red meat, and substitutes chickpeas or lentils.
+Bobotie recipes make a good protein source; Bernard Preston reduces the amount of red meat, and substitutes it with chickpeas or lentils.

-Let's enjoy our food but not allow it to make us a sick.
-Eating red meat twice a week in a dish such as these bobotie recipes is probably acceptable; it is known as flexitarian.
+Let us enjoy our food but not allow it to make us a sick.
+Eating beef twice a week in dishes such as these bobotie recipes is probably acceptable; it is known as flexitarian.
 You want to reduce your red meat consumption but you are not ready to give it up completely.

-As usual, because at least half the invaluable nutrients in a lemon are to be found in the pulp, we insist on using the whole fruit and not just the juice; but not the pith.
+As usual because at least half of the invaluable nutrients in a lemon are to be found in the pulp, we insist on using the whole fruit and not just the juice; but not the pith.

 A bowl of homemade hummus completes any salad.